BSG-Africa/blog/_posts/2016-04-06-flyway-database-migration-basics-tutorial.md

 );
 {% endhighlight %}

-One thing that one should be very careful of is setting the `baseline-on-migrate` property on flyway, this should only be done on an initial flyway run, this propery overrides one flyway's "safety checks" which ensures that only 'safe' migrations are executed, on setting this property to true which is otherwise set to false by default, flyway allows migrations onto a non-empty and "unversioned" schema, unversioned because, flyway creates a table named `schema_version` on its initial run and maintains such a table on subsequent runs, you will soon realize how this works because once you manually alter the schema or any of its constituents, flyway will fail to validate the integrity of your database schema, which would require you to drop your schema_version or perhaps your whole schema if your migration scripts do not offer the flexibility of a fresh database or have checksums for existence of tables.
+One thing that one should be very careful of is setting the `baseline-on-migrate` property on flyway, this should only be done on an initial flyway run, this properly overrides one flyway's "safety checks" which ensures that only 'safe' migrations are executed, on setting this property to true which is otherwise set to false by default, flyway allows migrations onto a non-empty and "unversioned" schema, unversioned because, flyway creates a table named `schema_version` on its initial run and maintains such a table on subsequent runs, you will soon realize how this works because once you manually alter the schema or any of its constituents, flyway will fail to validate the integrity of your database schema, which would require you to drop your schema_version or perhaps your whole schema if your migration scripts do not offer the flexibility of a fresh database or have checksums for existence of tables.